FahadAlO/Assignment1/README.md

 Visualise data Football Stadium.

--I am going to figure out the biggest stadium in Europe.
+- I am going to figure out the biggest stadium in Europe.

--Also to figure out the Capacity and Latitude for the cities.
+- Also to figure out the Capacity and Latitude for the cities.

--Drawing nice graphs.
+- Drawing nice graphs.